Gautam Singhania: Early life and education

+Career

 Gautam Singhania joined the Singhania family's JK Group of companies in 1986.
 He later joined the family's Raymond Group, becoming a director in 1990, the managing director in July 1999, and the chairman in September 2000.
 He restructured the group and sold Raymond's non-core businesses (synthetics, steel and cement).
 Under him, the group moved its focus to fabrics, apparel brands, prophylactics (KamaSutra condoms), and men's toiletries.
 He has also focused on international partnerships for Raymond, including joint ventures with UCO Textiles of Belgium (denim) and Gruppo Zambaiti of Italy (shirting).
 In 2005, Singhania opened a nightclub named Poison in Bandra, with DJ Aqeel.

-As of 2012 Singhania's net worth is estimated to be around $1.4 Billion.
-Singhania is currently constructing a skyscraper ten stories taller than the Antilia constructed by Mukesh Ambani.
-The 30 story mansion, called JK House, will be a combination of a private residence and textile showroom.
+As of 2012 Singhania's net worth is estimated to be around $1.4 billion.